pliu/k8splayground/apps/mock-server/README.md

 # Mock Server
 Mock server currently serves four purposes:

-- It provides a POST REST endpoint that can be called by other services.
+- It provides a REST endpoint for GET and POST requests that can be called by other services.
 It then dumps the JSON payload into its logs.
 This can be used for debugging whether a webhook has been called and can also be used to inspect the schema of the payload.
-- It is an example of how to package an app into a Docker image, upload it to the kind cluster, deploy it using a deployment, and serve it from a service
+- It is an example of how to package an application into a Docker image, upload it to the kind cluster, deploy it using a deployment, and serve it from a service
 - It is an example of how Kubernetes signals to applications within a pod that is about to be terminated (it sends SIGTERM and then waits for a configurable grace period)
 - It is an example of using selectors to restrict the nodes that pods can be scheduled on